wtsi-hgi/yascp/ambient_rna_removal_tutorial.md

 ```

-If after running cellbender you notice that training eppochs were too low, low counts treshold was too high (comon for ATAC and snRNAseq datasets) and you want to tweak some of the samples parameters you can do this by providing the samples params you want to use:
-Have a look at the default [params used in the pipeline here](https://github.com/wtsi-hgi/yascp/blob/v1.5/conf/cellbender.conf)
+If you observe that the training epochs were insufficiently low, or that the count threshold was too high (a common issue with ATAC and snRNAseq datasets) after running CellBender, you can adjust the sample parameters as needed.
+To customize the parameters for your samples, you can refer to the default settings used in the pipeline, which are available in the [params used in the pipeline here](https://github.com/wtsi-hgi/yascp/blob/v1.5/conf/cellbender.conf)
 ```
 params {
     cellbender_rb{